 - Using a pastry brush, liberally brush the vegan garlic butter between all the slices of bread.

-- Next, when mozzarella cheese is cool enough to handle (but still very warm), transfer it to a reusable decorating piping bag or a large gallon ziplock with corner snipped off and pipe the mozzarella cheese in between all the slices of bread.
+- Transfer the melty vegan cheese to a reusable decorating piping bag or a large gallon ziplock with corner snipped off and pipe the mozzarella cheese in between all the slices of bread.
 See photos for reference.